Introduction – Technical Platform

 - Set up webservers in DMZ VP

-- Extend internal CD Pipeline to deploy to PCF in AWS and to other components in AWS
+- Extend internal CD Pipeline to deploy to VMware Tanzu Application Service in AWS and to other components in AWS

 - Extend the CD pipeline to call AWS APIs to automatically provision environments (outside of PaaS)